donyd/pull_quotes/README.md

 ### From Github with love

 1. Fork this repo, which will create a copy of the project to your own github account.
-2. From the newly copied repo on your own github account, click on the code button then copy either the HTTPS or SSH string.
+2. From the newly copied repo on your own github account, click on the code button then copy the HTTPS string.
-3. Open a terminal window on your local machine and run this command + the string you copied in step 2.
+3. Open a terminal window on your local machine and run this command + the string you copied in step 2 in a folder of your choice.
 ```
 git clone https://github.com/[username]/[repo_name].git
 ```